Breaking News | FG inaugurates committees for COVID-19 recovery

 The Minister of State, Ministry of Finance, Budget and National Planning, Mr Clement Agba, said that the N-CARES programme was a multi-sectoral programme designed to provide emergency relief to the vulnerable and poor Nigerians.

-Agba said that the economy was currently faced with challenges in the economic downturn in its history.
+Agba said that the economy was currently faced with challenges in economic downturn in its history.

 He said that government intervention had become crucial as most of the sectors had been adversely affected.